 - a.
 The concrete Bebo culvert appeared to be in satisfactory condition. - b.
-The water level at the staff gage was at 854.45 feet.

-- c.
-Spalled concrete and exposed rebar was observed around the storm sewer pipe entering the culvert on the west (left) side. - d.
+The water level at the staff gauge was at 853.68 feet. - c.
+Spalled concrete and exposed rebar were observed around the storm sewer pipe entering the culvert on the west (left) side, this was noted in the previous years' inspections. - d.
 Longitudinal hairline cracks were observed on the top of sections of the Bebo culvert, extending across the entire section (pre-cast section) width.
 The cracks are approximately 2 feet off-center of the structure.
 These cracks are consistent with previous inspections and have been noted since 2002. - e.
-A joint gap and separation was observed between the two furthest downstream sections of the culvert and there are signs of pressure points where the last section has pushed against the top of the two wing walls.
-Fractured concrete was observed on the east (right) side of the culvert, potentially due to the movement.
-This is consistent with previous inspections and has been noted since 2015. - f.
+A joint gap and separation were observed between the two furthest downstream sections of the culvert and there are signs of pressure points where the last section has pushed against the top of the two wing walls.
+Fractured concrete was observed on the east (right)

+side of the culvert, potentially due to the movement.
+This is consistent with previous inspections and has been noted since 2015.

+- f.
 Spalled concrete was observed at multiple locations upstream and downstream of the culvert at the top of the wing walls and head wall.
 This is consistent with previous inspections and has been noted since 2007. - g.
 Cracks were observed in the road pavement above the structure.
 This is consistent with previous inspections and has been noted since 2010.
 Crack sealant was applied to the road surface in 2019. - h.
 The railings appeared to be in satisfactory condition.